The New Twitter Features for 2016

 The coming months will see the introduction of new Twitter features that will allow users to use more than the traditionally allotted 140-characters.
 The new Twitter features are set to affect:

 Media Attachments – Attaching photos, gifs, videos, polls, and quotes will no longer count as characters toward your total.

 Replies – When replying to a tweet @mentions will no longer count towards your character limit.

 The Public Direct Tweet – Tweets beginning with an @mention will no longer be broadcast privately to the user.
 Users will now have an option for the conversation to be seen broadly seen by their followers.

 Retweeting and Quoting Yourself – The retweet button can now be used on your own posts.
 This will allow you to retweet or quote yourself to share an update or bring attention to a particularly good message you’ve had in the past.

 These new Twitter features will increase the attractiveness of using Twitter for marketers looking to use the platform as an advertising vehicle.
 Advertisers can look forward to using eye-catching images or videos in their posts without losing character spaces desperately needed to compel the click-through conversion to an off-site destination.

 The ability for marketers to utilize additional @mentions will make group discussions more straightforward because users no longer have to be overly concerned with their character limits.

-The self-retweet or quote button is particularly useful for marketers looking to bring focus to a past tweet which had seen some success or to bring an update to a previous message.
+The self-retweet or quote button is particularly useful for marketers looking to bring focus to a past tweet that had seen some successor to bring an update to a previous message.
 The ability can be used in instances such as advertisers looking to amplify an announcement, the dev team giving updates on website downtime or loss in functionality, or even the social media team looking to celebrate yet another throwback Thursday.